 Additionally, certain results that are interpreted by your provider as normal might only be relayed through our Patient Portal rather than by phone unless you initiate a call to our office.

 We encourage Covid-19 vaccinations and boosters when eligible for all pregnant women, breastfeeding mothers, and women planning to become pregnant.
 Please call our office during normal business hours to alert us of your positive COVID-19 status and to obtain any additional follow-up recommendations from your physician.
-For urgent concerns not during normal business hours, please proceed to the hospital or call our office and follow the prompts to our after-hours line.
-Normal business hours are Monday through Friday 8:30am – 4:30pm.
+Normal business hours are Monday—Friday 8:30 am—4:30 pm.
+If you are facing a medical emergency, go directly to the emergency room.

 For mild COVID-19 symptoms (examples include — MILD cough, congestion, body aches, low-grade fever, sore throat, runny nose):